kilroyweb/homeboy/README.md

 homeboy
 ```

-*As of 1.0.1, homeboy will use composer to install laravel to a new directory as well*

-Running this command automates the task of updating your hosts file and vagrant files when provisioning a new website
+Running this command automates the task of creating a new composer project, updating your hosts file and vagrant files when provisioning a new website

 When the command runs, it prompts for the sites directory name, database name, and dev url to update the needed files and then provisions vagrant